Jeans-ssu/.github/profile/README.md

 ## Hi there 👋 🐘
-### We're Soongsil Univ. students preparing to be Web Developer 🛠
+### We're Soongsil Univ. students preparing to be a Web Developer 🛠

 #### 🏫 Majoring in ...
 ✏️ Global School of Media <br>